Do I have to have any special

 6

 days long.
-You arrive in San Diego on Tuesday by 2 p.m.
-We
+You should arrive at the San Diego Airport on Tuesday no later

 build Wednesday through Friday.
 Saturday we "tour" the